leilanmartinez/css-multipage/README.md

 # css-multipage

 ## Learning Target
-- I am learning how to create websites with multiple pages
+- I am learning how to create websites with multiple pages and use an external style sheet

 ## Success Criteria
 - I can create other ```.html``` pages and link to them using ```<a>``` tags